 - Report stage: Further examination of the text.
 More amendments are debated and further votes take place to decide whether to make the changes.

 - Third reading: A ‘tidying up’ stage.
 Final chance for amendments and votes.

 - Each House considers the other’s amendments.

-- Royal Assent: When both Houses agree the final content, a bill is approved the Queen and made a law or ‘act’.
+- Royal Assent: When both Houses agree the final content, a bill is approved by the Queen and becomes a law or ‘Act of Parliament’.

-Lists of amendments are put forward, or ‘tabled’, by members and discussed in detail during the committee, report and third reading stages.
+Lists of amendments are suggested, or ‘tabled’, by members and discussed in detail during committee, report and third reading stages.
 The ‘marshalled list’ shows each amendment in the order it affects the text of the bill.
 Amendments are often grouped by theme before each debate.

 After an amendment has been discussed the government signals whether it will accept or reject the proposal.
 If the government does not intend to accept the amendment the member who suggested it can either withdraw it or call a division (vote).